How Do Barcodes Work? Uses & Benefits Explained

 Comparison infographic showing the differences between UPCs and SKUs

-Most importantly, a UPC is universal across all retail locations, while an SKU is only used internally within a single company.
-So a product sold by multiple businesses will have only one UPC but multiple SKUs.
+A UPC is universal across all retail locations, while an SKU is only used internally within a single company.
+So, a product sold by multiple businesses will have only one UPC and multiple SKUs.
+SKUs are alphanumeric codes that help companies track inventory.
+They can be printed on a unique label or attached to the UPC.

 Photo of author